cloudnativetrainings/trainings/k1_fundamentals/04_deploy-app-01-simple/README.md

 # Deploy a simple application

-To verify that the Kubernetes cluster is running as expected, please follow this guide.
+Please follow this guide to verify that the Kubernetes cluster is running as expected.

 In this scenario, we will deploy a simple application to our existing Kubernetes cluster using a Kubernetes object called `Deployment`.